Slobozhanske settlement hromada: Healthcare institutions

-Slobozhanske settlement community owns 2 health care facilities: the communal enterprise "Central Hospital of Slobozhanske" and the communal non-profit enterprise "Center for Primary Health Care".
+Slobozhanske settlement hromada owns 2 health care facilities: the communal enterprise "Central Hospital of Slobozhanske" and the communal non-profit enterprise "Center for Primary Health Care".

-"Central Hospital of Slobozhanske" of the Slobozhanske settlement council (former communal institution "Dnipropetrovsk Central District Hospital" of the Dnipropetrovsk Oblast Council) was accepted into the communal property of the Slobozhanske settlement community in December 2019.
-The hospital serves the population of 8 territorial communities of the Dnipro district of the Dnipropetrovsk region, namely: Slobozhanske and Obukhivska settlement communities, Pidhorodne city community, Mykolayivsk, Novooleksandrivska, Sursko-Litovska, Chumakivska and Lyubimovsk rural communities, which is more than 80,000 people.
-The hospital also provides medical services to part of the population of the left bank of the Dnipro city.
+"Central Hospital of Slobozhanske" of the Slobozhanske Settlement Council (former communal institution "Dnipropetrovsk Central District Hospital" of the Dnipropetrovsk Oblast Council) was accepted into the communal property of the Slobozhanske settlement hromada in December 2019.
+The hospital serves the population of 8 hromadas of Dnipro Raion of Dnipropetrovsk Oblast, namely: Slobozhanske and Obukhivka settlement hromadas, Pidhorodne urban hromada, Mykolaivka, Novooleksandrivka, Sursko-Lytovske, Chumaky and Liubymivka rural hromadas, which is more than 80,000 people.
+The hospital also provides medical services to part of the population of the left bank of Dnipro.